Weatherhead School of Management: May 2003 shooting and hostage crisis

 On May 9, 2003, a gunman entered the school and went on a shooting spree, killing one student, Norman Wallace, and wounding a professor and a Ph.D. student.
 The suspect was later identified as 62-year-old Biswanath Halder, a 1999 alumnus and native of Calcutta, India.
 He held off police and SWAT officers for over seven hours, while approximately 100 people hid in offices and closets until they were rescued by police.
 Halder was ultimately apprehended by a SWAT team in a fifth floor classroom closet.
 He was convicted on multiple counts and sentenced to life in prison.
 An appeal in 2008 was denied.
+Halder died in prison in 2025.